ptrbortolotti/SONATA/docs/installation.md

     $ conda install -c conda-forge pythonocc-core=7.4.0
     ```

-### 6. Install the pint module.
+### 6. Install the pint module
 	This is used to change units in the SONATA/CBM - DYMORE interface.
     ```
     conda install -c conda-forge pint
     ```

-### 7. Install the intervaltree package.
+### 7. Install the intervaltree package
 	This is used for structuring the topology and the calculation of layup coordinates.
     ```
     $ conda install -c conda-forge intervaltree
     ```

-### 8. Install the shapely package.
+### 8. Install the shapely package
 	This is used for the discretization and approximation of offset curves during the topology generatio
     ```
     $ conda install -c conda-forge shapely
     ```

-### 9. Install the triangle package.
+### 9. Install the triangle package
 	This is used for the unstructured triangulation of the cavities and balance weight materials during the meshing process:
     ```
     $ pip install triangle
     ```